 Use 48 Quisset Harbor Rd in Google Maps for parking at The Knob, and follow signs for The Knob Path.
 When you arrive at the information board at the start of the path, take a sharp right onto the quickest trail to the end of The Knob (going left will get you there, but it will take longer).
 The walk should take you less than 10 minutes if you take the path on the right.

-Tip: Did you know that winter sunsets actually put on a different show than summer sunsets?
-Because the air is drier with less humidity and water vapor, the sky will display different colors.
+Did you know: Winter sunsets actually put on a different show than summer sunsets?
+Because the air is drier, with less humidity and water vapor, the sky will display different colors.
 That’s why winter sunsets are something special, and will often paint the sky with pinks and lavenders.
-This is also why I highly recommend catching a winter sunset while visiting Cape Cod in the winter.
+This is also why I highly recommend catching a winter sunset while visiting the area this time of the year.

 15. Visit The Lighthouses